BAA Comet Section : Comets discovered in 2013

 2013 G2 (McNaught)

 Rob McNaught discovered a 17th magnitude comet on April 8.72 during the Siding Spring Survey with the 0.5m Uppsala Schmidt.
-The comet was at perihelion at 2.1 au in 2012 December.
+The comet was at perihelion at 2.2 au in 2012 December.
 This was Rob McNaught's 75th discovery.
-Elements by Hirohisa Sato suggest an orbit with a period of about 110 years and perihelion at 1.8 au in 2012 November.

 2013 G3 (PanSTARRS)

 Pan-STARRS discovered a 20th magnitude comet on April 10.42.
 The discovery MPEC reported that it reaches perihelion at 4.3 au in 2015 January and has a period of 33.2 years.
 The MPEC orbit was based on only a four day arc and seemed unduly precise for this limited amount of data.
 As a contrast the JPL orbit viewed on April 16 was hyperbolic!
-This indicates that not too much credence should be given on preliminary orbits - they are an aid to predicting the position over the next few days, but not much more.
-The latest orbit [MPEC 2013-H38, 2013 April 23] gives perihelion at 3.8 au in 2014 November.
+This indicates that not too much credence should be given to preliminary orbits - they are an aid to predicting the position over the next few days, but not much more.
+The latest orbit [MPEC 2013-K38, 2013 May 24] gives perihelion at 3.9 au in 2014 November.

 2013 G4 (P/PanSTARRS)